saltyrtc/saltyrtc-meta/Protocol.md

 * A responder SHALL validate that the *task* (without an *s*) field is present and contains one of the task it has previously offered to the initiator.
+* Both initiator an responder SHALL verify that the *data* field contains a dictionary/an object and SHALL look up the chosen task's data value.
+The value MUST be handed over to the corresponding task after processing this message is complete.

 After the above procedure has been followed, the other client has successfully authenticated it towards the client.
 The other client's public key MAY be stored as trusted on that path if the application desires it.
 Both initiator and responder MUST continue by following the protocol specification of the chosen task after processing this message is complete.